novillo-cs/apcsa_old_2024_2025/content/tools.md

 4. Let's clone your repository on your local computer:

     Go to your assignments repository that you accepted for this class in GitHub (assignments repo must be accepted only once, check GC for to have the link).
 You will see a green button, "Code".
-You must click on that button and select SSH to have the appropriate link that will allow you to clone your repository and copy the link you see there.
+You must click on that button and select SSH to have the appropriate link that will allow you to clone your repository and copy the link you see there./

 5. Create a folder `APCSA_1` anywhere in your computer.